Contrastive Tuning: A Little Help to Make Masked Autoencoders Forget: Experiments and Analysis

-\paragraph{Combined pre-training of MAE and NNCLR.} In addition to the sequential MAE-CT approach, we also investigate the combined pre-training of MAE and NNCLR as depicted in the bottom left of Figure~\ref{fig:overview}.
+\paragraph{Combined pre-training of MAE and NNCLR.} In addition to the sequential MAE\nobreakdash--CT approach, we also investigate the combined pre-training of MAE and NNCLR as depicted in the bottom left of Figure~\ref{fig:overview}.
 To this end, we train a MAE with a ViT-L/16 encoder by additionally attaching a NNCLR head onto the [CLS] token of the encoder.
 During training we jointly optimize the MAE and NNCLR objectives where we balance the losses \mbox{$\mathcal{L}$ = $\mathcal{L}^\text{MAE}$ + $\lambda$ $\mathcal{L}^\text{NNCLR}$} with a $\lambda$ of 0.001.
-Note, that we keep the augmentations from MAE, which are only cropping and flipping.
+Note, that we keep the augmentations from MAE, which are crop \& flip only.

-The upper half of Table~\ref{tab:combined} shows that the combined pre-training slightly improves over MAE but is far worse than MAE-CT.
+The upper half of Table~\ref{tab:combined} shows that the combined pre-training slightly improves over MAE but is far worse than MAE\nobreakdash--CT.
 In addition to just combined pre-training, we investigate the application of CT after combined pre-training.
 We investigate different ways to initialize the NNCLR head before CT in the lower part of Table~\ref{tab:combined}.
-For "combined pre-training + CT" we initialize a new NNCLR head by training it on top of frozen encoder features just like we do for MAE\nobreakdash-CT.
+For "combined pre-training + CT" we initialize a new NNCLR head by training it on top of frozen encoder features just like we do for MAE\nobreakdash--CT.
 For "combined pre-training + CT$_\text{skip}$" we reuse the NNCLR head from combined pre-training directly for CT, which effectively \textit{skips} the reinitialization of the NNCLR head.
 Additionally, instead of initializing an NNCLR head on top of the frozen encoder, one can train an NNCLR head during MAE training by inserting a stop gradient operation before the NNCLR head ("detached pre-training + CT$_\text{skip}$").
 The results show that directly using the NNCLR head from pre-training for CT is slightly worse in addition to being more constrained as it requires modification of the MAE training process.

-Overall the sequential approach of MAE-CT is more flexible, more efficient and achieves superior performances compared to the combined pre-training, even when CT is applied in addition to combined pre-training.
+Overall the sequential approach of MAE\nobreakdash--CT is more flexible, more compute efficient and achieves superior performances compared to the combined pre-training, even when CT is applied in addition to combined pre-training.